alexpovel/betterletter/README.md

 poetry run pytest
 ```

+## Special Features

+Fully typed, passing `mypy --strict`, and has a passing test suite based on `pytest`.

 ## AutoHotKey

 This tool can be integrated with [AutoHotKey](https://www.autohotkey.com/), allowing you to use it at the touch of a button.